How to Fire in Place

 How to Fire Cultured Opals in Silver Metal Clay

-We tested these Cultured Opals with an azure, a hole behind the stone, with the following results:
+We tested these Cultured Opals with an azure, a hole behind the stone, in a deep burial of vermiculite with the following results:

 Low Fire Fine Silver